-McLean recognizes the importance of skills-based therapies like DBT in teaching patients learn to manage their symptoms throughout their lives.
+McLean recognizes the importance of skills-based therapies like DBT in teaching patients to learn to manage their symptoms throughout their lives.
 DBT is incorporated into patient care plans when appropriate and customized to meet the needs of the individual.

 For frontline workers, stress springs from the nature of the job itself.
 Many emergency responders and frontline workers feel compelled to respond to the call to action at the expense of the self.